 The female condom (FC2) is an option for contraception and prevention of STIs.
 The female condom is inserted vaginally and may be worn up to 8 hours prior to intercourse.
 The condom should be discarded by closing the bottom of the condom and removing it from the vagina.
 Disadvantages include squeaking during intercourse, appearance, irritation, decreased sensitivity, difficulty in inserting the condom, and a 21% failure rate in preventing pregnancy.
 Male and female condoms may not be used together because they stick together causing friction and may break.

 Spermicides are also available OTC in a variety of formulations including jellies, gels, foams, suppositories, and films.
 The active ingredient in spermicides available in the United States is nonoxynol-9.
 Nonoxynol-9 is a nonionic detergent that inhibits sperm motility and function.
 The failure rate of spermicides when used alone is 18% to 29%.
 Nonoxynol-9 is not a microbicide and does not kill viruses such as human immunodeficiency virus (HIV).
 In some reports, it has been shown to increase the risk of HIV transmission by causing irritation to the mucosal lining of the vagina or rectum, which may allow passage of the virus into the bloodstream.
 Key counseling points for spermicides include: no douching within 6 hours of use, apply within 1 hour of intercourse, and each application only works for one act of intercourse.
 In addition, the vaginal film and suppository must dissolve completely for at least 15 minutes before intercourse.
-The film is activated by ...
+The film ...